spatialthoughts/QGIS-UG-India/CONTRIBUTING.md

 ---

 ##### 1. Initialize WSL and Ubuntu
 WSL allows you to run a Linux environment directly on Windows without the overhead of a traditional virtual machine.
+You can install WSL and the specific Ubuntu distribution in a single step.

-1.  **Install WSL:** Open PowerShell (as a standard user) and run:
+1.  **Install Ubuntu 24.04 via WSL:** Open PowerShell (as a standard user) and run:
     ```powershell
-    wsl --install
+    wsl --install Ubuntu-24.04
     ```
 2.  **Verify & Reboot:** Check the status to ensure the subsystem is active:
     ```powershell